From Evernote to Org-mode

 Since 2017, Evernote has been my productivity system for note-taking and task management.
 I thought it was my ultimate system to stick with.
 It has served me so well and I have even became a paid user.
-However, mentioned in the last post, I am pursuing more privacy in my digital life and Evernote becomes a loophole.
+However, mentioned in the last post, I am pursuing more privacy in my digital life.
+I want to take my notes with a peace of mind, without worrying they are being watched or leaked.

 1. The Privacy Concern of Evernote